jeffkaufman/icdiff/README.md

 ### Options
 ```
+  --version             show program's version number and exit
   -h, --help            show this help message and exit
+  -u, --patch           generate patch.
+This is always true, and only exists
+                        for compatibility
   --cols=COLS           specify the width of the screen.
-Autodetection is Unix
+Autodetection is
-                       only
+                        Unix only
   --head=HEAD           consider only the first N lines of each file
   --highlight           color by changing the background color instead of the
                         foreground color.
 Very fast, ugly, displays all
                         changes
   --line-numbers        generate output with line numbers
   --no-bold             use non-bold colors; recommended for with solarized
   --no-headers          don't label the left and right sides with their file
                         names
+  -U NUM, --unified=NUM, --numlines=NUM
-  --numlines=NUMLINES  how many lines of context to print; can't be combined
+                        how many lines of context to print; can't be combined
                         with --whole-file
   --recursive           recursively compare subdirectories
   --show-all-spaces     color all non-matching whitespace including that which
                         is not needed for drawing the eye to changes.
 Slow,
                         ugly, displays all changes
-  --version            print version and exit
   --whole-file          show the whole file instead of just changed lines and
                         context
+  -L LABELS, --label=LABELS
+                        override file labels with arbitrary tags.
+Use twice,
+                        one for each file
 ```